cpateldev/SPFxSPListCrudWebParts/SolutionStructure.md

     │   │   │   └── 📝 PnpJsReactCrud.module.scss - Styling for the PnP JS CRUD component.
     │   │   ├── 📄 PnpJsReactCrudWebPart.ts - Entry file for the PnP JS CRUD web part.
     │   │   └── 📜 PnpJsReactCrudWebPart.manifest.json - Manifest file for the PnP JS CRUD web part.
-    ├── 📄 index.ts - Main entry point for the project.
+    └───└── 📄 index.ts - Main entry point for the project.
-    └── 📄 webparts.ts - Entry point for all web parts.

 👁️ .gitignore - Specifies files and directories to be ignored by Git.
 ⚡ gulpfile.js - Gulp tasks for build automation.